jarmokivekas/tuamk-thesis/doc/overview.md

 Energy detection using a fixed threshold is problematic.
 Threshold values that are set manually are error prone, and may need re-adjustment depending on the environment in which measurements are done.
-A threshold that is set too high will cause false negatives, when a signal that is present is note strong enough to pass the threshold.
+A threshold that is set too high will cause false negatives when a signal that is present is not strong enough to pass the threshold.
 Similarly, if the threshold value is too low, false positives may be triggered by noise, whether man-made or otherwise, that exceeds the threshold. \cite{subramaniam15}